grobie/system/installation.md

 ## Secure Boot

+> :warning: **Warning: Here be dragons!** The following steps are not well
+> tested and might be incorrect.
+Make sure to read up on Secure Boot first and
+> fully understand what you are doing.
+An incorrect Secure Boot setup can brick
+> your machine!

 1. Enter a strong Administrator Password in BIOS Setup
 2. Perform 'Reset to Setup Mode' in BIOS Setup
 3. Install cryptboot